AzureAD/azure-activedirectory-library-for-android/README.md

 We've made it easy for you to have multiple options to use this library in your Android project:

-* You can use the source code to import this library into Eclipse and link to your application.
+* You can use the source code to import this library into Android Studio and link to your application.
 * If using Android Studio, you can use *aar* package format and reference the binaries.

 ###Option 1: Source Zip